 Jump to:Page Content

-Applications will be accepted on a rolling basis beginning in December and closed on Wednesday March 26, 2014 at 12pm.
+Applications for 2015 will be accepted on a rolling basis beginning in December 2014.

 The Women and Public Policy Program provides stipends for summer internships that focus on closing gender gaps across the globe.
 Over the past decade the Women and Public Policy Program has enabled Harvard graduate students to complement their academic work with field experience in the US and internationally.
 WAPPP offers up to $6,500 for students to work in the field for a minimum of eight weeks on gender-focused projects and research.